Ujjwal000167/pc_assistant/README.md

    - Retrieves the current time and reports it back to the user.
 7. **OS**:
    - Used to interact with the file system (e.g., playing music files, opening apps).
+8. **Scikit-learn**:
+   - A powerful library for machine learning in Python.
+   - Modules Used:
+   - CountVectorizer : Converts text data (user queries) into numerical vectors, enabling the model to process and classify the data.
+   - MultinomialNB : A Naive Bayes classification algorithm, efficient for text-based classification tasks like intent detection.
+9. **Pickle**:
+   - A Python module used to save and load the trained model and the vectorizer.

 ---